Streptococcus Pyogenes: the primary bacterium causing this infection

 - Infective endocarditis (heart valves).

 - Post-streptococcal glomerulonephritis (kidney disease that affects children).

 - Thrombosis of the cavernous sinus (dangerous blood clots that can spread to the brain).

 - Streptococcal toxic shock syndrome (rare).

-While the signs of general illness resolve within a day or two, skin changes can take a few weeks to fully resolve.
+While the signs of general illness resolve within a day or two, skin changes can take a few weeks to resolve fully.
 There are no scars.

 Long-term preventive treatment with penicillin is often required for recurrent attacks of erysipelas.

-Erysipelas is repeated in up to one third of patients due to the persistence of risk factors and also because the erysipelas itself can cause lymphatic damage (hence the damaged drain of toxins) on the involved skin that predisposes to new attacks.
+Erysipelas is repeated in up to one-third of patients due to the persistence of risk factors and also because erysipelas itself can cause lymphatic damage (hence the damaged drain of toxins) on the involved skin that predisposes to new attacks.